 Anytime is a good time to visit Dripping Springs.
-But, if you plan a long weekend with your love or some friends this spring, you can take advantage of the Dripping with Taste Passport!
-The Passport lets you enjoy wine, beer and distillery tastings or flights like a local.
+But, if you plan a long weekend with your love or some friends you can enjoy wine, beer and distillery tastings or flights like a local.
 It’s the perfect motivation for booking a weekend away from the busy city life and discover everything that Dripping Springs has to offer.

 First things first.
 Get settled at your home base.
 There is no shortage of lodging options in and around Dripping Springs.
 If you’re looking for a one-of-a-kind location for your getaway, we recommend the Hill Country Casitas.
 It’s a short stumble away from the tasting room at Hawk's Shadow Winery --convenience, style and relaxation all in one!
 The gorgeous property has 10 casitas, so invite your best couple friends to join in your weekend.
 Cheers!